APRIL – AUGUST

 The Van Vleck 200-acre campus with our North Barn animals presents perfect opportunities to learn the responsibilities of raising livestock and many land management challenges.
 For more information, please contact the Flanders office at 203-263-3711 x12.

-Every 2nd Wednesday of the month, starting June 10 | 7 PM | North Barn | Complimentary, but registration required | Register
+Every 2nd Wednesday of the month | 6:30 PM | Location Varies Monthly (to be announced) | Complimentary, but registration required | REGISTER

 CHILDREN & YOUTH PROGRAMS

-Summer Camp Registration is Open!
+Summer Camp is Open!